paifgx/paifgx/README.md

 ### 👨🏻‍💻 About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-👨‍💻 &nbsp;I'm currently working as a freelancing software engineer.\
+👨‍💻 &nbsp;I'm a freelancing AI & IT Consultant and Software Engineer.\
+🧠 &nbsp;I'm a expert in Artificial Intelligence, Data Science and Software Engineering.\
 🎓 &nbsp;I also studying Computer Science at the IU  International University of Applied Sciences.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Data Science and Software Architecture.\
 💬 &nbsp;Feel free to reach out to me for consulting, volunteering and projects, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at info@garten.dev!
 I'll try to respond as soon as I can.